SILLIMAN ALUMNI ASSOCIATION, INC.

 Section 7.
-At the first regular meeting of the Board of Directors following the annual convention of the Association, the Board of Directors shall elect the President, Vice-President, the Executive Secretary, and such other officers as may be necessary.
-(Amended on August 26, 1995)
+At the first regular meeting of the Board of Directors following the annual convention of the Association, the Board of Directors shall elect the President, Vice-President, the Executive Secretary, and such other officers as may be necessary (Amended on August 26, 1995 and August 25, 2010)

 Section 6.
-The Board of Directors may declare the post of the Executive Secretary vacant on the following grounds: death, resignation, physical or mental incapacity, commission of acts inimical to the Association or for any other similar cause or causes as may be determined by the Board of Directors.
-The Board of Directors shall, by majority of those present in a special meeting called for the purpose, choose a successor to serve the unexpired portion of the predecessor’ term.
+The Board of Directors may declare the post ofthe Executive Secretary vacant on the following grounds: death resignation, physical or mental incapacity, commission of inimical the Association or for any other similar cause or causes as may be determined by the Board of Directors The Board of Directors shall, by majority of those present in a special meeting called for the purpose, choose a successor to serve the unexpired portion of the predecessor’ term.
 (Amended on August 26, 1995)

 Section 2.
-The President shall appoint a Trustee Election committee to conduct the elections of the alumni trustees to Silliman University.
+The President a Trustee Election committee to conduct the elections of the alumni trustees University.
 The Trustee Election Committee shall be composed of four active regular or associate members of the Association and the Executive Secretary.
-None of the Committee members shall be eligible for election as Trustees.
-(Amended on August 26, 1995)
+None of the Committee members shall be eligible for election as Trustees (Amended on August 26, 1995)